What to Know About Trump Accounts

 On the other hand, the assets generally cannot be withdrawn without penalty before the calendar year the child turns 18 (with certain limited exceptions), which restricts access to savings (e.g., in case of an emergency).
 Additionally, there is limited investment flexibility prior to that calendar year of turning age 18, meaning that Trump Accounts would not generally offer as wide a range of investment options as compared to a typical brokerage account or IRA, for instance.
 Additionally, individual contributions would generally be made with after-tax dollars and would not be tax deductible.

 As a result, Trump Accounts are not a one-size-fits-all solution.
-As Trump Accounts launch in 2026, clients should understand how the accounts work (and their advantages and disadvantages), so to help decide whether they fit into a broader saving and investing strategy for a child.
+As Trump Accounts continue to launch throughout 2026, clients should understand how the accounts work (and their advantages and disadvantages), so as to help decide whether they fit into a broader saving and investing strategy for a child.
 Clients should also consult their own tax and/or legal advisor, who can help assess the suitability of Trump Accounts based on the client’s particular facts and circumstances.

 How can E*TRADE from Morgan Stanley help?